-By Derick Carter, HBI Board Member and heart-centered facilitator, trainer, coach, and leadership consultant who guides organizations, communities, and emerging leaders to create social and organizational change, enhance well-being, and build togetherness.
+By Derick Carter, an HBI Board Member and heart-centered trainer, coach, and leadership consultant who guides organizations, communities, and current and emerging leaders to create social and organizational change, enhance well-being, and build togetherness.

 New LeadersHIP STYLES for a Changing World